wp-plugins/postman-smtp/readme.txt

 1. In 'Authentication' choose 'OAuth 2.0'
 1. In 'Security' choose the appropriate type (a good guess is SMTPS for port 465, StartTLS otherwise)
 1. Enter the SMTP Server's hostname and port.
-1. Postman will tell you how to open the Client ID maintenance webpage of your host.
+1. Postman will give you a link to the Client ID maintenance page of your email service provider.
 Create a Client ID for your WordPress site.. [instructions for this are detailed in the FAQ](https://wordpress.org/plugins/postman-smtp/faq/)
 1. Copy your generated Client ID and Client secret into the plugin's Settings page.
 1. Choose the 'Message' tab.
 1. In 'Sender Email Address' enter your account's email address.
 This MUST be the same address you login to webmail with.